Koukyosyumei/EvilProof/README.md

 ZKP systems typically consist of four layers:

-1. **Circuit Layer**: Developers create the logic using DSLs/eDSLs like Circom or Halo2.
+1. **Circuit Layer**: Developers write a statement to be proved, which is sotimes referred as a *circuit*.
-2. **Frontend Layer**: Compiles the circuit into constraints and generates witnesses.
+2. **Frontend Layer**: Compiles the circuit into arithmetic constraints and generates witnesses.
-3. **Backend Layer**: Implements core SNARK functions (Setup, Prove, Verify).
+3. **Backend Layer**: Offers core SNARK operations (Setup, Prove, Verify).
 4. **Integration Layer**: Connects the ZKP system with external applications.

 ### 2.1 Circuit Layer

 At the base of any ZKP system is the Circuit Layer, where developers define the core logic of the proof system.
-This is achieved using DSLs, such as Circom or Halo2, which allow the creation of circuits that represent computations.
-These circuits serve two main purposes
+This can be achieved using DSLs, such as Circom or Halo2, which allow the creation of circuits that represent computations.
+Another approach is using Zero-Knowledge Virtual Machines like Cario, where the arithmetic circuit represents the loop of fetching instructions from memory and successively executing them.

-1. To compute output values from inputs.
-2. To define constraints on the witness, which represents all intermediate and output values for a given input.

 ### 2.2 Frontend Layer

-The Frontend Layer is the intermediary between the logic defined in the Circuit Layer and the rest of the ZKP system.
+The Frontend Layer is the intermediary between the high-level specification defined in the Circuit Layer and the rest of the ZKP system.
 Its key responsibilities include:

-- Compilation: Translates the circuit into constraints, typically in a format such as R1CS (Rank-1 Constraint System), which is used to define the relationships between variables in a way that can be proved in zero-knowledge.
+- Compilation: Translates the circuit into constraints via arithmetization, typically in a format such as R1CS, Plonkish, or AIR, which are used to define the relationships between variables in a way that can be proved in zero-knowledge.

 - Witness Generation: Produces a witness based on both public and private inputs.
-The witness is a set of concrete values that satisfy the circuit's constraints for a given input.
+The witness is a set of concrete values of all intermediate values that satisfy the circuit's constraints for a given input.

 For instance, Circom’s compiler can transform a circuit into its corresponding R1CS form and generate the witness based on the provided inputs.